vittominacori/solidity-linked-list/docs/index.md

 ## StructuredLinkedList

-_An utility library for using sorted linked list data structures in your Solidity project._
+_An utility library for working with sorted linked list data structures in your Solidity project._

 ### List